The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Regularity Theory and Space Embedding

 \subsection{Critical Embedding and Compactness Theory}

 As a direct consequence of Proposition~\ref{prop:space-equivalence-literature}, we can now address the critical Sobolev embedding.
-It is a well-known phenomenon that the classical Bessel potential space $\mathcal{L}^{p}_{2s}(\R^n)$ fails to embed into $L^\infty(\R^n)$ in the critical case $s = \frac{n}{2p}$ for $1\le p<\infty$.
-However, the logarithmic correction intrinsic to our space is perfectly calibrated to recover this embedding, and in fact, it yields continuity.
+It is a well-known that the classical Bessel potential space $\mathcal{L}^{p}_{2s}(\R^n)$ fails to embed into $L^\infty(\R^n)$ in the critical case $s = \frac{n}{2p}$ for $1< p<\infty$.
+However, the logarithmic correction intrinsic to our space recovers this embedding, and in fact, it yields continuity.
 Moreover, it naturally extends to higher-order critical cases.

 \begin{proof}[\textbf{Proof of Theorem \ref{cor:critical_embeddings}.}] By Proposition~\ref{prop:space-equivalence-literature}, we have the space identification $\mathcal{L}^{p}_{s+\ln,\lambda}(\R^n) = L^p_{2s,1}(\R^n)$ with equivalent norms.
 Throughout the proof, the intrinsic logarithmic exponent of our space is $\alpha = 1$, which strictly satisfies $\alpha > \frac{1}{p'}$ since $\frac{1}{p'} = 1 - \frac{1}{p} < 1$ for all $1 < p < \infty$.